 - i) If the temperature of the water going into the motor is 50°C and the temperature of the water coming out of the motor is 85°C, what is the rate of flow of water through the motor?
 (Express your answer in litres per minute.) - ii) Due to a malfunction, flow of the cooling system ceases.
 The motor comprises 110 kg of a metal whose specific heat capacity is 0.43 kJ.kg-1.K-1, and it contains 3 litres of cooling water.
 Assume that the motor and the water are all at the same temperature (this is a severe oversimplification).
 The motor continues to produce heat at 20 kW, and loses it at a negligible rate.
 Determine long does it take the temperature to rise from 85°C to 100°C. - iii) From the time when the water starts to boil, how long is it before the 3 litres of water is all boiled away? - iv) Once the water is boiled away, what is the rate of temperature rise in the motor?
-Express your answer in °C per minute. - b) For a gas, which is greater: the specific heat at constant volume c_V or the specific heat at constant pressure c_P ?
-Explain your answer in about four or five clear sentences.
+Express your answer in °C per minute. - i) For a gas, which is greater: the specific heat at constant volume $c_V$ or the specific heat at constant pressure $c_P$ ?
+Explain your answer in about four or five clear sentences. - ii) What is the difference between the internal energy of an ideal gas and the internal energy of a non-ideal gas (for instance, a gas at high density)?
+Explain in about two clear sentences.